Hans Michael Jebsen: Property in Denmark

 Jebsen owns a large portfolio of historic properties in Denmark via the company Stenbjerg Ejendomme.
 His holdings include Oreby Manor on Lolland.
 He has previously also owned Rosendal at Præstø and Nedergård and Charlottenlund on Langeland but Rosendal is now owned by his eldest son, Michael Immanuel Jebsen, while the estates on Langeland have been ceded to another son, Casper Jebsen.
-Michael Immanuel Jabsen acquired Bækkeskov by Tappernøje south of Copenhagen (previously owned by the late Peter Zobel) in 2018.
+Michael Immanuel Jebsen acquired Bækkeskov by Tappernøje south of Copenhagen (previously owned by the late Peter Zobel) in 2018.

 Jebsen is also the owner of a number of historic hotels and inns, including Hotel Frederiksminde and Rønnede kro on Zealand and Kalvø Badehotel, Årøsund Badehotel, Ballebro Færgekro, Dyvig Badehotel and Hotel Baltica in Sønderjylland.
 The restaurant of Hotel Frederiksminde holds one star in the Michelin Guide.

 Philanthropy

 Hans Michael Jebsen is active in various organisations and NGOs.
-He is chairman of the Hong Kong Section at the Hong Kong – Europe Business Council, and chairman of the HKUST Business School advisory board.
+He is chairman of the Hong Kong Section at the Hong Kong – Europe Business Council, and serves on the HKUST Business School advisory board.
 Jebsen is also a member of the board of trustees of Asia Society Hong Kong, a trustee of the World Wide Fund for Nature (WWF) in Hong Kong, a member of the advisory board of Hong Kong Red Cross, founder member and executive council member at the Asian Academy of International Law.